 You have been given a time slot in which to tweet your research based on your geographic location.
-Make sure your account is not private and your tweets are not protected, otherwise we will be unable to see them.
+Make sure your account is not private and your tweets are not protected, otherwise those watching will be unable to see them.

-- Presentations have 15 minutes each and are allowed a maximum of 20 tweets.
-Tweet one per minute if you have 20 you may need to speed up, which will then allow some time after the session for questions or comments – people may carry on commenting for days afterwards, so expect some traffic to your Twitter account after your paper is delivered
+- Presentations have 15 minutes each and you are allowed a maximum of 20 tweets.
+Tweet regularly during your slot if you can – if you have 20 you may need to speed up, which will then allow some time after the session for questions or comments – people may carry on commenting for days afterwards, so expect some traffic to your Twitter account after your paper is delivered

-- Every tweet should be numbered and contain the conference hashtag #PATC4.
+- Every tweet should be numbered (1/20 for example) and contain the conference hashtag #PATC5.

 - Your paper should start with an introductory tweet – tell everyone about yourself, your paper and what you are going to talk about

 - Links, videos, gifs and images are encouraged!
 You can add screenshots of powerpoint slides, or pages of text if this helps your argument and you need space